 I'm Mays.
 I've been playing fantasy since I was in high school (over two decades ago).

 My speciality has always been player valuation—converting player stats into rankings and salary values.
-VBD?
-Z-Scores?
+VBD for fantasy football?
+Rotisserie z-scores?
 We go way back.
 In 2009, I started Last Player Picked, a site that generated fantasy values customized for your league.

 These days, I'm building DraftKick and Projectile, a fantasy baseball site with in-season projection visualizations.